Lauren Drain Goes Topless In Calvin Klein Thong For Scandalous New Instagram Share

 She went scantily clad on the top, opting to go without a shirt or bra altogether.
 Lauren strategically placed one hand over her front, covering her chest but still exposing ample sideboob for the camera.
 The angle of the shot allowed a teasing glimpse of her taut tummy while her sculpted arms and chiseled back were also seen in their entirety.

 She opted for an equally sexy look on the bottom, wearing nothing more than a pair of thong underwear.
 Its tight waistband sat tightly on her cut hips and possessed the famous Calvin Klein logo on the band in bold black letters.
 The panties also boasted a high-rise cut that accentuated Lauren’s tiny waist and hourglass curves.
 Only a small piece of triangular fabric covered her backside, leaving her pert derriere and muscular thighs in plain sight.
-She also added a pair of brown-knee high boots with a sizeable heel that fit snug on her stems.
+She also added a pair of brown-knee high boots with a sizable heel that fit snug on her stems.

 Lauren opted to go jewelry-free for the sizzling new shot, ensuring that her audience’s eyes were glued to her impressive physique.
 Her platinum blond tresses were worn at her back and nearly fell to her booty.
 Lauren also rocked a minor application of makeup that appeared to include defined brows, eyeliner, and mascara.